dwhall/HeyMac/docs/HeyMacFrame.rst

 Multihop Messages
 ~~~~~~~~~~~~~~~~~

-The Fctl M bit indicates that the frame contains two fields in the frame footer,
+The Fctl M bit indicates that the frame is intended for multi-hop transmission
-Hops and TxAddr.
-The Hops field is one octet that gives the remaining number
+and shall contain a re-transmitter address field, TxAddr, in the footer.
-of hops this frame may be retransmitted.
-The TxAddr field is the address of the
-node that is retransmitting this frame.
+The TxAddr field is the address of the node that is retransmitting this frame.

-Since a HeyMac frame may be encrypted and sent via a multi-hop route,
+Since a HeyMac frame may be encrypted and travel via a multi-hop route,
 the Destination Address is not encrypted and the re-transmitting node
 must overwrite the TxAddr with its own address in order for there to be
-enough information for multihop routing.
+enough information for the next node(s) to perform routing.